moliver28/research-handbook/content/handbook/engineering/releases/patch-releases/index.md

 mitigate a high-severity vulnerability in order to meet the [Security Remediation SLAs].

-Following the [GitLab Maintenance Policy], the vulnerability will be fixed in all supported versions following [Security Remediation SLAs].
+Following the [GitLab Maintenance Policy], the vulnerability will be fixed in all supported versions following the [Security Remediation SLAs].

 The AppSec team is responsible for assessing the vulnerability and working with development to decide on the best approach to resolve it.
-If an unplanned critical patch release is needed the AppSec engineer will work with Release Managers to agree on a timeline for the release.
+If an unplanned critical patch release is needed, the AppSec engineer will work with Release Managers to agree on a timeline for the release.

 ![Unplanned critical security release overview](unplanned-critical-patch-release-overview.jpg)